Albuquerque Highway and Road Defect Accident Attorney

 Liability for a particular danger or defect generally lies with the agency that is responsible for the construction and has control of the location of the danger.
 In some cases, a private company with a government contract to make repairs, perform construction, or maintain the road may also be responsible and face a civil suit for damages.

 Highway defects or road defects can result in serious injuries.
-At the Fine Law Firm, our experienced motor vehicle collision lawyers know what procedures Albuquerque residents need to follow to pursue compensation from the government.
+At the Fine Law Firm, our experienced New Mexico personal injury lawyers know what procedures Albuquerque residents need to follow to pursue compensation from the government.
 We can help you seek the great possible damages available to you under the circumstances.
 Contact us via our online form or call us at (505) 243-4541 to set up a free consultation.
 The Fine Law Firm also represents accident victims in Rio Rancho and elsewhere in New Mexico.